Docs

 Secondary users of Avail will be anyone who benefits from the cross-chain functionality of Avail Nexus.
 These secondary users do not need to be aware they are using Avail in order to benefit from it.

-What is the Avail token used for?
+What is the AVAIL token used for?

 Avail DA, Nexus, and Fusion Security will all be secured through Avail's native token staking.
 Both transaction and bridging fees are paid in the native token, ensuring a self-sustaining network with incentives aligned across all participants.